 Co-founder / Executive Director

-Scott Barry Kaufman, Ph.D. is a cognitive psychologist specializing in the development of intelligence, creativity, and personality in education, business, and society.
-He applies a variety of perspectives to come to a richer understanding and appreciation of all kinds of minds and ways of achieving greatness.
+Scott Barry Kaufman, Ph.D. is Scientific Director of The Imagination Institute and a researcher in the Positive Psychology Center at the University of Pennsylvania.
+He applies a variety of perspectives to come to a richer understanding of the measurement, nature, and development of imagination.
 Scott holds a doctorate from Yale University and a Masters degree from Cambridge University, where he was a Gates Cambridge Scholar.
-He is adjunct assistant professor of Psychology at New York University and author of Ungifted: Intelligence Redefined.
+Kaufman is author of Ungifted: Intelligence Redefined, and co-editor (with Elliot Samuel Paul) of The Philosophy of Creativity (Oxford University Press).

 Elliot Samuel Paul